 Note to the Readers: This post contains a simplified explanation of very personal insights on prayer.
 They are honest insights I have learned regarding sensitive and spiritual matters.
 I treasure these and hold them very close to my heart.
 They are shared here with humility and gratitude.
 As you read this post, I hope you will do so with the same spirit it was written and shared.

 Meaningful and sincere prayer is not usually a “one-off” prayer uttered randomly or in a moment of crisis.
 Instead, it comes over time through regular and humble supplication to God the Father.
 I know that when we faithfully and sincerely ask Him, He will answer.
-Often, under the right spiritual circumstances, our sincere prayers may be answered in our hearts and minds as we pray.
+Often, under the right spiritual circumstances, our sincere prayers may be answered in our hearts and minds …as we pray!
 However, more often, they are answered later, but always …in the Lord’s time!
 We will probably not hear a voice.
 Most likely, it will be a warm feeling of confidence or reassurance from the Holy Spirit as we move forward in faith.
 And, sometimes, the answer may be a kind but simple sense or message of “No.” Regardless, our Heavenly Father will answer our meaningful and sincere prayers.